optimalstrategy/Qval/docs/source/frameworks.rst

 Django
 ------
 For Django *without* DRF you may need to add the exception handler to :code:`settings.MIDDLEWARE`.
 Qval attempts to do it automatically if :code:`DJANO_SETTINGS_MODULE` is set.
-Otherwise you'll see the following message:
+Otherwise, you'll see the following message:

 .. code-block:: bash